-It can be hard to remain a home owner in the modern world.
+It can be hard to remain a homeowner in the modern world.
 There are so many perils to face that can stack up against you when you least expect it.
-Defaulting on a mortgage payment is every home owner's nightmare, and for good reason.
+Defaulting on a mortgage payment is every home owner's nightmare and for good reason.
 The thought of interest payments, late fees, and even being foreclosed upon is the stuff of nightmares.
 On top of it all, it's far easier to miss a mortgage payment than you may think.
 A lay off from your job or a serious illness that comes with a high insurance deductible can knock you off your feet.
 If the worst should occur and you lose your home, what then?

 Can Foreclosure Statutory Redemption Laws Help You Regain Your Lost Home?

 There may be a chance that you could be able to regain the home you have lost due to the foreclosure process.
 A special set of foreclosure statutory redemption laws exist in some states.
-Thanks to these statutory redemption laws, you just might be able to claw back into a position to where you legally regain control of your property after first coming to a compromise with your creditors.
+Thanks to these statutory redemption laws, you just might be able to claw back into a position where you legally regain control of your property after first coming to a compromise with your creditors.

 Who do You Have to Deal With in Order to Reclaim Your Property?

 What's the catch?
 Statutory redemption laws allow the person who was foreclosed on to reclaim their property under one condition.
 You need to be able to pay the full amount of what your property sold for at the foreclosure sale.
-You will also need to pay a certain rate of interest, known as statutory rate of interest, to the person who bought the property at the sale.
+You will also need to pay a certain rate of interest, known as a statutory rate of interest, to the person who bought the property at the sale.
 This person will, in almost every case, be the holder of your mortgage or their appointed trustee.